watilde/vulcan/README.md

-# vulcan-fhir-header-exporter
+# vulcan-fhir-resource-content-extractor
-Export FHIR Resource content as csv header to support mapping of FHIR to something.
+Extract FHIR Resource content as csv header to support mapping of FHIR to something elsex.

 ## Getting started
 1. Install dependencies.